Body MRI Fellowship

 Training for body MRI fellows takes place at NYU Langone’s Tisch Hospital and NYU Langone Radiology—32nd Street.
 Our facilities have more than 30 high-field magnet systems, including 18 3T MR scanners, high-performance gradient system Biograph mMR scanner with simultaneous MRI and PET acquisitions, and a whole-body 7T research scanner.
 You also interpret body MRI examinations performed at NYU Langone Hospital—Brooklyn and NYC Health + Hospitals/Bellevue.

-Clinical experience is unparalleled, with a typical case load of 100 cases per day, which includes hepatobiliary and transplant imaging (including MR elastography), pancreas MRI/MRCP, Renal cancer and MR urogram, rectal and gynecologic MRI, 3T prostate imaging, MR enterography, and dynamic pelvic floor MR.
+Clinical experience is unparalleled, with a typical case load of 100 cases per day, which includes hepatobiliary and transplant imaging (including MR elastography), pancreas MRI/MRCP, Renal cancer and MR urogram, rectal and gynecologic MRI, 3T prostate imaging, MR enterography, and dynamic pelvic floor MR. The clinical training for body MRI fellows includes two blocks of outpatient CT, one block of ultrasound, one block of inpatient training, and one block of an elective.

 Body MRI fellows participate in after-hours coverage approximately once a week to cover the clinical MRI service in the evenings and on weekends.
 The distribution of after-hours coverage is shared with other radiology fellows, varies according to the requirements of our many radiology subspecialties, and is subject to change.
 There is no overnight call for body MRI fellows at this time.